lidofinance/docs/docs/guides/protocol-levers.md

-As a result, to burn stETH token shares, DAO needs to explicitly approve `stETH` transfer from the `Voting` app contract to the `SelfOwnedStETHBurner` contract and request to burn the received token shares on the next quorum-reached oracle report.
+As a result, to burn stETH token shares, DAO needs to explicitly approve `stETH` transfer from the `Voting` app contract to the `SelfOwnedStETHBurner` contract and request to burn the received token shares on the next quorum-reaching oracle report.

 ### Oracle